KittyGiraudel/site/_posts/2015-08-13-github-as-a-workflow.md

   <img src="/images/github-as-a-workflow/11.png" alt="From the view, we can know to which sprint a story belongs, in case some of them are late to be resolved" />
   <figcaption>From the view, we can know to which sprint a story belongs, in case some of them are late to be resolved</figcaption>
 </figure>

+## Tip: using issues

+The fact that this workflow is heavily focused on pull-requests does not mean that GitHub issues are irrelevant. *Au contraire*!
+Issues can still be used for additional conversations, bug reports, and basically any non-feature-specific discussion.

+Also depending on the relationship with the client (internal or external), issues might be the good place for them to report problems, bugs and suggestions.
+Again, everything is centralized on GitHub: the pull-requests remain clean and focused on features; issues are kept for all side-discussions.

 ---